DaveMadden/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  React is an agnostics user interface library that helps devs build better user interfaces faster.
 1. Describe component state.
+  State is how components store and update data in React
 1. Describe props.
+  Props are how React components recieve parameters via JSX.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  Side effects are any changes that result from a function running OUTSIDE OF the actual `return` value.
+Examples: network requests and console.logs